taiatiniyara/totolaw/docs/permissions-reference.md

 ### Chief Justice

-Highest authority in an organization's court system.
+Highest authority in an organisation's court system.

 **Permissions**:
 - All case permissions